edfm-tum/SVD/docs/outputs.md

 ## Fire
 Output on fire events (one event per line) and grids for the year of the last burn.

-Grids are saved as ASCII grids to the location specified by the`lastFireGrid.path` property (`$year$` is replaced with the actual year).
+Grids are saved as ASCII grids or GeoTIFFs to the location specified by the`lastFireGrid.path` property (`$year$` is replaced with the actual year).
 The value of the grid cells is the year of the last burn in a cell or 0 for unburned cells.

 ### Parameters
  * `lastFireGrid.filter`: a grid is written only if the expression evaluates to `true` (with `year` as variable).
 A value of 0 deactivates the grid output.